 The equity ratio is a way for your company to measure how much debt you have taken on relative to your assets.
 In other words, it shows how much investment you’ve put in and the amount of your company you own outright versus how much is financed by debt.
 It is a type of liquidity ratio.

-As a business, you want a high equity ratio, which indicates that your business isn’t highly leveraged, and rather that you haven’t relied on a ton of debt to finance your asset requirements.
-It’s not the end of the world if you have a low equity ratio, but it may be a signal to those examining your business that you may not be solvent, or have a lot of financial runway to continue to finance your operations.
+As a business, you want a high equity ratio because it indicates that your business isn’t highly leveraged, which means you haven’t relied on a ton of debt to finance your asset requirements.
+It’s not the end of the world if you have a low equity ratio, but it may be a signal to those examining your business that you may not be solvent, or in other words, have a lot of financial runway to continue to finance your operations.

 The elements of the equity ratio can be found on your company’s balance sheet.